Criscilla Anderson death: Coffey Anderson’s ex-wife and reality star dies aged 45

 She is survived by the three children she shared with her ex-husband, country star Coffey Anderson, and her former stepdaughter.
 The former couple was married in 2009 and Coffey filed for divorce in 2022.

+“My babies… I am watching over you.
+When a moment feels warm, familiar, or too beautiful to be coincidence — that’s me.
+I’m still mothering you.
+I’m still yours,” Criscilla wrote in her goodbye message, adding: “Be gentle with each other.
+Hold my children close.
+And remember: heaven isn’t as far away as it feels.”

 The blended family, including Coffey’s daughter from a previous marriage, was highlighted on 2020 Netflix show Country Ever After.
-The show featured Criscilla undergoing treatment for stage three colon cancer while raising her children and still working as a dance choreographer.
-The star previously worked as a choreographer for the Dallas Cowboy Cheerleaders.
+The show showed Criscilla undergoing treatment for stage three colon cancer while raising her children and still working as a dancer.

+Criscilla danced for years with performers like Rihanna, Snoop Dogg, and Britney Spears.
+She previously worked as a choreographer for the Dallas Cowboy Cheerleaders, and also appeared in the Netflix docuseries about the team.

 Coffey paid tribute to his ex-wife in a social media post, saying she “defined strength and fighter like no other person on the planet.”